Narasapuram: Waterways

 Narasapur Port is proposed for developing it as a minor port, fishing harbor and ONGC Jetty.

 Airways

-Rajahmundry Airport is the nearest airport to the town which is 80 km away from the town.
+Rajahmundry Airport is the nearest airport - 80 km away from the town.

 Sports

 Narsapuram Football Club is part of FLOW (Football League Of West Godavari).
 National level Kabaddi competitions are held every year on the eve of Sankranti festival at Kabadi Stadium, Narsapur.
 All India level Seniors Tennis Tournament is held in Narsapur officers club every year.